cgutierr-zgz/cgutierr-zgz.github.io/content/posts/storing-settings-with-hydrated-bloc.md

     <tr>
 		<div>
 			<h3>And... that's it! :tada: :tada: :tada:</h3><br>
-			Our user settings are now persisted to disk and we can use them to update the app's theme, language, etc.
+			Our user settings are now persisted to disk and we could use them to update the app's theme, language, etc.
 		</div>
     </tr>
 </table>

 ## Conclusion :memo: